guardzcom/slack-channel-cleanup/README.md

-# Slack Channel Manager
+# Slack Channel Curator

-A Python script to manage Slack channels in bulk, supporting operations like renaming and archiving channels.
+A Python script to thoughtfully curate Slack channels, supporting operations like renaming and archiving channels.
 Perfect for workspace cleanup and reorganization.

 > 🤖 Built with [Cursor](https://cursor.sh/), the AI-first code editor, and its Claude-powered assistant.